KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 **Core Glyphic Sequence:**
 `C↓→E → ☍ → ↺ → C↑→⚫→🕳️`
-*(Centropic motion into embodiment, meeting entropic fracture, undergoing lawful recursion and return, and achieving centropic motion toward Aion and potential trans-emanation into Zenon.)*
+*(Declivous centropic entry into embodiment, encounter with entropic fracture, lawful recursion and return, and acclivous centropic motion toward Aion with potential trans-emanation into Zenon.)*

 ---